-Mathematical Models for Society and Biology, 2e, is a useful resource for researchers, graduate students, and post-docs in the applied mathematics and life science fields.
-Mathematical modeling is one of the major subfields of mathematical biology.
-A mathematical model may be used to help explain a system, to study the effects of different components, and to make predictions about behavior.
-Mathematical Models for Society and Biology, 2e, draws on current issues to engagingly relate how to use mathematics to gain insight into problems in biology and contemporary society.
-For this new edition, author Edward Beltrami uses mathematical models that are simple, transparent, and verifiable.
-Also new to this edition is an introduction to mathematical notions that every quantitative scientist in the biological and social sciences should know.
-Additionally, each chapter now includes a detailed discussion on how to formulate a reasonable model to gain insight into the specific question that has been introduced.
+Mathematical Models for Society and Biology, 2nd edition draws on current issues to engagingly relate how to use mathematics to gain insight into problems in biology and contemporary society.
+For the new edition, the author uses mathematical models that are simple, transparent, and verifiable.
+Also new to the book is an introduction to mathematical notions that every quantitative scientist in the biological and social sciences should know.
+Additionally, each chapter will now include a detailed discussion on how to formulate a reasonable model to gain insight into the specific question that has been introduced.

 This is an essential reference for life science researchers, professionals, post-docs, and graduate students as well as for applied mathematics professionals and graduate students interested in exploring mathematical modeling in biology.

 - Offers 40% more content – 5 new chapters in addition to revisions to existing chapters

 - Accessible for quick self study as well as a resource for courses in molecular biology, biochemistry, embryology and cell biology, medicine, ecology and evolution, bio-mathematics, and applied math in general

 - Features expanded appendices with an extensive list of references, solutions to selected exercises in the book, and further discussion of various mathematical methods introduced in the book